T

 • Small first-aid kit

-Tap water is safe and potable; many public fountains allow refills.
+Tap water is safe to drink and many public fountains offer potable water.

 Destination-specific tips